 A pleural effusion is a build-up of extra fluid between the pleural layers and will usually be confirmed by a chest x-ray.
 It may develop if cancer cells have spread into the pleura, causing irritation and producing fluid that can then build up.

 It might make you feel breathless but this can sometimes be eased by getting rid of the extra fluid.
-This can be done in two ways.
 A small amount can be removed by numbing the area with a local anaesthetic and drawing the fluid off with a needle and syringe.

 If there is a larger amount of fluid, a narrow drainage tube can be inserted into the pleural space, also under a local anaesthetic.
 It will then be stitched into place and connected to a drainage bottle.
 This allows the fluid to drain out slowly over time (often a few days).
+Leaving the drain in until the fluid has drained completely often helps pleura stick back together.
 This procedure can be repeated if the fluid builds up again.
 Sometimes a permanent drain may be inserted so fluid can be drained regularly and more easily at home.

 Sometimes after a pleural effusion has been drained another procedure called a pleurodesis is performed.
 This involves injecting a drug or powder into the drain, then leaving the drain clamped for about one hour before removing it.
 This aims to seal the two layers of the pleura together to prevent the fluid building up again.

 You might find it easier to eat little and often instead of having set meals.
-If you still feel you aren’t eating enough, or are losing weight, talk to your doctor or nurse about dietary supplements or ask to speak to a dietitian for specialist advice.
+If you still feel you aren’t eating enough, are losing weight or have no interest in food, talk to your doctor or specialist nurse about dietary supplements or ask to speak to a dietitian for specialist advice.

 In some circumstances you may be prescribed medication to help stimulate your appetite.